 Three people glance up at them as they enter.
 Liam panics quietly.

 Gayle does not.
-Not at all subtly, she clasps her hands together and asks with a surprise that is only partially feigned, “Are we late?”
+“Are we late?” she asks with a surprise that is only partially feigned.

-Their audience, composed of a small blonde woman, a man with a cartoonish mustache, and a beak-nosed old woman, suddenly seems abashed for staring.
-The elder lady politely folds her hands in her lap and acquires an atmosphere as inviting as a living cactus.
+Their audience, composed of a small blonde woman, a man with a cartoonish mustache, and a beak-nosed old lady, suddenly seems abashed for staring.
+The elder woman politely folds her hands in her lap and acquires an atmosphere as inviting as a living cactus.
 It’s vaguely impressive.
 “Not at all,” she answers Gayle’s non-question.
 “We thought you might be our hostess.”

 “You’re somewhat younger, though,” says the blonde-haired woman, smiling.
 “It would seem Mrs. Charlotte is still . . . sleeping.”

 There’s a rather damning suggestion in her voice, but Liam, who has just broken into Mrs. Charlotte’s bedroom, can attest that she is, in all truth, still sleeping—and if she hadn’t been, he would be in quite a different situation.

 “Were you here yesterday?” the older lady asks.

 “No,” blurts Gayle.
 She folds her hands in front of her, right over left.
 “No, as it happens, my brother and I were . . .”
 She glances at him.